Sexual abuse scandal in the Salesian order: Western United States

 Fr.
-Stephen Whelan, S.D.B.
-Stephen Whelan was the editor of Salesian Bulletin in 1997.
+Stephen Whelan, SDB Stephen Whelan was the editor of Salesian Bulletin in 1997.
 Civil suit filed in 2003 by a man alleging abuse, including rape, by Fr.
 Whelan when he was a student at Salesian High School (Richmond, California) from 1969 to the early 1970s.
-Whelan's accuser said Brother Sal Billante, S.D.B. witnessed the abuse and said nothing.
+Whelan's accuser said Brother Sal Billante, SDB witnessed the abuse and said nothing.
 Further, the victim-survivor told a counselor and was then chastised and threatened by the school principal.
 Also, that school administrator Fr.
-David Purdy, S.D.B. attempted to induce him to commit suicide.
+David Purdy, SDB attempted to induce him to commit suicide.
 Whelan was still active in August 2005.
 A civil trial began on July 7, 2006.
 On July 19, 2006, a jury awarded the plaintiff $600,000 in damages.
 Whelan was removed from his position after the verdict and was moved to the Salesian Order provincial house in San Francisco, California.
 The Salesians of Don Bosco appealed the ruling and the California Court of Appeals upheld the verdict in August 2008.
 Whelan was removed from public ministry as a result and was added to the Diocese of Oakland (California)'s list of credibly accused priests in 2019.

 Br.
-Salvatore Billante, S.D.B.
-Br.
+Salvatore Billante, SDB Br.
 Salvatore Billante pled guilty to sexually abusing a victim and was sentenced to eight years in prison in 1989.
 Billante abused as many as 25 boys from 1969 to 1989.
 In 1994, Billante was released from prison and registered as a sex offender.
 He subsequently left the Salesians of Don Bosco.
 In 2002, Billante was arrested again for abusing a boy, but the charges were dropped.
 He was named in a 2003 civil suit and was added to a list of credibly accused priests in the Diocese of Oakland in 2019.

+Fr.
+Richard Presenti, SDB Fr.
+Richard Presenti has been accused of sexual abuse in at least four lawsuits.
+He's been accused of sexually abusing boys between 1970 and 1973.
+In 2003, two men sued Presenti and the Saleisans of Don Bosco (aka, the Salesian Society), claiming he had sexually abused them while attending a Salesian boy's camp in Middletown, California in the 1960s and 1970s.
+In 2005, Presenti admitted in a sworn deposition to abusing two boys by fondling and masturbating them.